wilsonliaows/docs/connectors/mysql.md

 ![Batch trigger inputs](/assets/images/mysql/batch_trigger_input.png)
 *Batch trigger inputs*

-Besides the difference in input fields, there is also difference between the outputs of these 2 types of operations.
-A trigger that process rows one at a time will have an output datatree that allows you to map data from that single row.
+Besides the difference in input fields, there is also a difference between the outputs of these 2 types of operations.
+A trigger that processes rows one at a time will have an output datatree that allows you to map data from that single row.

 ![Single row trigger output](/assets/images/mysql/single_row_trigger_output.png) *Single row trigger output*